dctanner/htmljs-todo-example/README.md

 A html.js app is server side js that returns html to the browser.
 Every function you write in html.js is actually a jsx component (but no React), which makes html layouts and views easy to write.
 When the user clicks a link or submits a form, htmx is used to turn these into ajax requests.
-When html.js recrives and ajax request it only returns the snippet of html on the page that needs updating.
+When your app receives an ajax request it only returns the snippet of html on the page that needs updating.
 If js is disabled or you're a search engine, the full html page is returned.

 html.js apps deploy almost anywhere, but are optimized for Cloudflare and Vercel.